syncfusion-content/flutter-docs/Flutter/DateRangePicker/customizations.md

 ![Year cell customization Date Range Picker](images/customizations/yearcell_customization.png)

 >**NOTE**
-* Based on the given decoration, cell decoration will be rendered in the following order: disable dates, today date, trailing and leading dates, and dates decoration.
+* Based on the given decoration, cell decoration will be rendered in the following order: disable dates, today date, leading or trailing dates, and dates decoration.

 ## See also